Close

 Developing Around Environmentally Sensitive Areas

 As one of the outcomes of the City of Burnaby’s Environmental Policies for Community Development and Ecosystem Protection, the Environmental Review Committee (ERC) was established in 1999 in order to review development applications in environmentally sensitive areas in a coordinated manner among various departments and regulatory agencies.
-The ERC consists of City staff and a representative from Fisheries and Oceans Canada.
-Staff from the B.C.
-Ministry of Environment may also be consulted through the ERC.
+The ERC consists of City staff from the Planning and Building, Engineering and Parks Departments.
+Staff from Fisheries and Oceans Canada (DFO) and the Ministry of Environment may also be consulted through the ERC.

 The mandate of the ERC is to review development applications to ensure: